Creative Component for MS Ed Tech (Ed Tech Option)

 Present a showcase of the work you’ve done in your master’s program.
 Post links to the actual work, and also a brief (~one paragraph) description of the work and how it relates to learning.
 Your work samples should all be displayed on the Web, rather than as files that have to be downloaded (though optional downloadable files are also fine if you want to include them).
 For example, if your work sample is a PowerPoint presentation it should be hosted on Slideshare or some similar option rather than requiring your viewers to download a .ppt file.
 (Downloadable files may be acceptable in some very specialized cases where displaying the work on the web is impossible or highly impractical.
 Check with your advisor if you have a work sample that you think falls into this category.)

 The following examples may help you visualize what an online educational technology showcase might look like.
-Note that these examples - some from OSU students and some from other institutions - may not reflect the current creative component requirements of the Educational Technology program at OSU.
+Note that requirements may change from year-to-year and past year's exemplars may not reflect the current creative component requirements of the Educational Technology program at OSU.
 They are provided here just to give you a starting place for thinking about how to design your own technology showcase.

 5. Reflective essay linked to AECT standards